jakkso/Podd/README.md

 ## Installation
 Clone this repo, run `pip3 install -r requirements.txt` to install dependencies.

-Next, edit `config.py`, replacing `sender`,  `pw`, and `recipient` with the correct values.
-I use a spare Gmail account to send the notification email messages.
+Next, take a look at `config.py`.
+I use a spare Gmail account to send the notification email messages, if you plan on doing the same, the `host` and `port` values are fine.
 Using app-specific passwords like I'm doing here is a bit of a security risk, which is why I recommend not using your main Gmail account.
-If you want to go this route,  you'll need to enable [app-specific passwords](https://support.google.com/accounts/answer/185833?hl=en)
+If you want to go this route,  you'll need to enable [app-specific passwords](https://support.google.com/accounts/answer/185833?hl=en).

+By default, `database` setting places the sqlite database in the same directory as `config.py`.
+If you want to put it someplace else, just change that line to where you want it to be.

 ### Requirements
 * Python 3.6+ (F-strings are the bomb!)